nineoh/timster/README.md

 ## Deployment
 ### Add existing Heroku repository
+Download and install the Heroku CLI.
+If you haven't already, log in to your Heroku account and follow the prompts to create a new SSH public key.
+`heroku login`
+`heroku keys:add` (if not prompted)
 Run `git remote add heroku git@heroku.com:project.git` within project folder.
+Replace _project.git_ with your project name.

+Now you are able to access the Heroku repository via `git pull heroku master`.